josejc05/CProject/README.md

-# ASCII Parking Lot Simulation
-## Overview

-This project is a terminal-based ASCII Parking Lot Simulation, designed and implemented collaboratively by two developers.
-It simulates autonomous vehicles entering, navigating, parking, and exiting a parking lot in real time.
-The program visualizes cars, parking slots, and traffic interactions entirely using ASCII characters, creating a lightweight yet dynamic simulation environment.

-The primary goal of this project is to model vehicle behavior in a constrained parking environment, including pathfinding, collision detection, and dynamic parking management.
-Additionally, the simulation incorporates a “Busy Mode”, which introduces variable crash scenarios, adding unpredictability and complexity to the system.

-## Features
-### Simulation Environment

-- Fully enclosed ASCII-based parking lot with top, bottom, left, and right borders.

-- Entry and exit doors for cars, clearly indicated in the visualization.

-- Automatic generation of multiple parking slots, each capable of tracking occupancy and reservations.

-- A dynamic number of autonomous cars, configurable at runtime.

-### Vehicle Behavior

-Each vehicle has multiple states:

-- Moving (M): Searching for a parking slot or leaving the lot.

-- Reserved/Seeking (R): Heading toward a reserved parking slot.

-- Parked (P): Temporarily parked for a random duration.

-- Leaving (L): Exiting the parking lot.

-- Waiting (W): Spawn delay before entering the lot.

-- Despawned (D): Exited the simulation.

-- Slowed/Damaged (S): Temporarily slowed due to minor collision.

-- Crashed/Broken (C): Fully crashed vehicle, visualized in red.

-Vehicles can autonomously navigate the parking lot using a simple pathfinding algorithm that avoids collisions with walls, other cars, and parking slots.

-Cars select the nearest available parking slot and move toward it, reserving the slot during navigation.

-### Collision and Damage System

-A comprehensive collision detection system checks for:

-- Vehicle-to-vehicle collisions

-- Vehicle-to-wall collisions

-- Vehicle-to-parking-slot collisions

-Busy Mode introduces the possibility of random crashes, simulating high-traffic conditions:

-- 1/3 chance of a severe crash (car becomes red and inactive)

-- 2/3 chance of minor damage (orange, slower movement)

-Vehicles that collide free up their reserved slots and adjust their movement accordingly.

-### User Interaction

-Welcome Menu:

-- Configurable number of cars (1–20)

-- Option to enable or disable Busy Mode
+# ASCII Parking Simulation
+## Review

+We have created and implemented cooperatively a terminal-based ASCII Parking Simulation in this project.
+It dynamically models autonomous cars entering, negotiating, parking, and leaving a parking lot.
+By using only ASCII characters, the software shows cars, parking places and traffic interactions in a lightweight but active simulation environment.

+The main objective of this project is to simulate automobile behavior in a limited parking environment, including route finding, collision avoidance and dynamic parking management.
+This simulation also has a Busy Mode, that adds more complexity and uncertainty to the system by making different types of crashes.

+ ## Qualities
+ ### Simulated Setting

+ - A completely enclosed ASCII-based parking lot with borders at the top, bottom, left, and right

+ - The car entry and exit doors are clearly marked in the image

+ - Automatic creation of several parking spaces each able to monitor reservations and occupancy

+ - runtime adjustable dynamic number of autonomous cars

+### Vehicle Response

+In the parking, every car has several states:

+ - Moving (M): Looking for a parking spot or getting out of the lot

+ - Looking for/reserving (R): For moving toward a parking spot that is reserved

+ - Parked (P): Briefly parked for an unknown length of time

+ - Leaving (L): Leaving the parking area

+ - Waiting (W): Time it takes for a spawn to appear before it can enter the lot

+ - Despawned (D): Left the simulation

+ - Damage (S): Reduced speed momentarily as a result of a small accident

+ - Crashed/Broken (C): A vehicle that has crashed completely, shown in red

+We have used a simple pathfinding method that can prevent contacts with walls, other cars and parking spaces, cars can automatically move around the parking lot.

+Every car choose the closest open parking spot and drive toward it, so that they reserve the spot during navigation.

+### Damage and Collision Mechanism

+An all-encompassing collision detection system looks for:

+ - The vehicle-to-vehicle collisions

+ - The vehicle-to-wall impact

+ - The collisions between cars and parking spaces

+Busy Mode mimics high-traffic circumstances by offering the chance of random crashes (two possibilities):

+ - 1 in 3 probability of a serious collision (car turns red and stops)

+ - 2 in 3 probability of moderate injury (orange, sluggish movement)

+The cars that crash open their reserved spots and change their motion in response.

+### User Engagement

+Hello Menu:

+ - Adjustable car count (1–20)

+ - Choice to turn Busy Mode ON or OFF

 Real-time Information:

-- Active, parked, and crashed vehicles
+Vehicles in use, parked, and damaged in accidents

-- Elapsed simulation time
+ - The time spent in simulation

-- Completed vs total cars
+ - The total of cars versus completed cars

 End Menu:

-- Summary statistics including crashed cars and total simulation duration
+ - Some summary data including whole simulation time and damaged vehicles

-## Technical Details
+## Technical Information
 ### Implementation

-Written in C, leveraging ANSI escape codes for terminal graphics.
+The project is written in C, using ANSI escape codes for the terminal graphics.

-Raw mode terminal control allows real-time input handling and smooth rendering.
+Raw mode terminal can control enables smooth rendering and also real-time input handling.

-Modular design using structs and arrays for cars and parking slots:
+Cars and parking slots using structs and arrays in modular design:

-- VEHICULE struct represents each car with attributes for position, speed, state, and target parking slot.
+ - Every car in VEHICULE has his own characteristics (speed, state, position and assigned parking spot)

-- PARKING_SLOT struct tracks each parking spot’s position, dimensions, occupancy, and reservation.

-Dynamic color coding using ANSI codes:
+ - The PARKING_SLOT records reservation, position, size, and occupancy as well as each parking spot's dimensions

+Utilizing ANSI codes for dynamic color coding:

-- Green: Moving or parked cars
+ - Green: The car is moving or is parked

-- Orange: Slowed/Damaged cars
+ - Orange: The car is slowed or damaged

-- Red: Crashed/Broken cars
+ - Red: The vehicle is wrecked/broken

-Autonomous vehicle generation ensures non-overlapping spawn points and staggered entry to prevent immediate congestion.
+Thanks to the generation of autonomous vehicles we can guarantee non-overlapping spawn locations and a staggered arrival so that we can avoid a rapid congestion.

-### Simulation Logic
+ ### Simulating Logic

-Vehicles continuously move towards their assigned target or exit while avoiding collisions.
+Cars keep moving towards their target or leave to avoid hitting each other.

-Stuck vehicles dynamically adjust their behavior, resetting reservations if they cannot reach their target.
+Stuck cars change their behavior dynamically --> re-setting reservations if they can't reach their goal.

-The main loop updates positions at ~60 frames per second, clearing and redrawing the screen to simulate smooth movement.
+To create seamless movement, the main loop refreshes positions (about 60 frames per second), clearing and redrawing the screen.

-Parking behavior is randomized:
+Parking habits behaves random:

-- Duration in parking slot
+ - The time the car spent in parking spot

-- Selection of nearest free slot with slight random bias
+ - Select closest free slot somewhat randomly

  ### Input and Output

 Input:

-- Number of vehicles
+ - The quantity of automobiles

-- Busy Mode activation
+ - Activating Busy Mode

-- Quit command (q) during simulation
+ - The exit command (q) during simulation

 Output:

-- Real-time ASCII visualization of parking lot, cars, and slots
+ - The live ASCII parking lot, car, and slot visualization

-- Status bar with current simulation metrics
+ - The status bar showing the current simulation metrics

-## Usage Instructions
+## Guidelines for our proyect

-1. Compile the project using any standard C compiler: gcc parking_simulation.c -o parking_sim
+ 1. How to assemble the project with any typical C compiler: gcc parking_simulation.c -o parking_sim

-2. Ensure carmodelfront.txt is in the same directory, containing the ASCII car model.
+ 2. We have to make sure the ASCII car model is in the same directory

-3. Run the simulation:
-./parking_sim
+ 3. Simulate it by writing: ./parking_sim

-4. Follow the on-screen menu to configure the number of cars and enable Busy Mode.
+ 4. You can set the number of cars and activate Busy Mode by following the on-screen menu

-5. Press ENTER to start the simulation.
+ 5. Press Enter to run the simulation

-6. Press q at any time to quit early.
+ 6. Quit early by pressing q at any time

-7. At the end, view the simulation summary with performance and crash statistics.
+ 7. See at last the simulation summary including crash and performance data

-## Project Significance
+## Project Relevance

-This simulation serves as a pedagogical tool for understanding traffic dynamics and parking lot management.
-It demonstrates:
+ Understanding traffic dynamics and parking lot management is made easier with this simulation, which is a teaching tool.
+It shows:

-- Object-oriented thinking in C using structs
+ - C object-oriented concepts with structs

-- Real-time simulation techniques in terminal environments
+ - Methods of real-time simulation in terminal settings

-- Collision detection and pathfinding in constrained spaces
+ - Collision detection and pathfinding in limited environments

-- Randomized events and probability-based outcomes for enhanced realism
+ - Probability-based results and randomized occurrences for greater realism

-By simulating autonomous vehicles in a simplified parking lot, we can explore vehicle behavior, decision-making, and congestion scenarios in a controlled environment.
-The addition of Busy Mode allows the simulation to mimic high-density parking conditions, providing insight into crash prevention and traffic flow optimization.
+Simulating autonomous vehicles in a small parking lot lets us examine how the vehicle behaves, the decision-making and congestion patterns under controlled conditions.
+Adding Busy Mode helps the simulation reflect densely packed parking situations, which sheds light on traffic flow improvement and crash avoidance.

-## Authors
+## Author
  Dimitri Odinot and Jose Jurado